mdrights/LiveSlak/README.txt

 The Live ISO contains four directories in the root of its filesystem:
   * EFI/
   * boot/
   * liveslak/
   * rootcopy/

 The USB variant with persistence may have an additional directory in the root:
   * persistence/

   * The EFI/ directory contains the Grub configuration used when you boot the Live OS on a computer with UEFI.
   * The boot/ directory contains the syslinux configuration used when the Live OS boots on a computer with a BIOS.
 This directory also contains the kernel and initrd files which are used to actually boot the OS.
   * The liveslak/ directory contains all the squashfs modules which are used to assemble the filesystem of the Live OS.
 It contains three subdirectories:
     * addons/ - modules which are stored in this directory will always be added t the Live filesystem unless you prevent that with a "noload=" boot parameter;
     * optional/ - modules in this directory will not be added to the filesystem of the Live OS unless you force this with a "load=" boot parameter;
     * system/ - this directory contains all the modules which were created by the "make_slackware_live.sh" script.
 All these modules are numbered and the Live init script will use that to re-assemble the Live filesystem in the exact same order as they were created initially.
     * rootcopy/ - this directory is empty by default.
 Anything you (the user of the ISO) add to this directory will be copied verbatim into the filesystem by the init script when the Live OS boots.
 You can use this feature for instance if you do not want to create a separate squashfs module file for your application configuration files.

+===== Developer Documentation =====

 ==== Scripts and tools ====